marjan-mesgarani/smartctl-linux/README.md

 You can edit this file and change **`"name_override = "smart_hvXX""`** to a suitable name based on your server.
 ## Data Storage
 To store the collected data, we can use Telegraf's output plugins which support a variety of databases.
-To do so, using the previously mentioned monitoring stacks, we can proceed with rhe following methods:
+To do so, using the previously mentioned monitoring stacks, we can proceed with the following methods:
 - Store the data to [InfluxDB](https://github.com/influxdata/telegraf/tree/master/plugins/outputs/influxdb):
 ```
 [[outputs.influxdb]]